-- Publish Chart of the Nuclides every 4 years (latest version, 2000). - Evaluation, validation and dissemination of JNDC Nuclear Data Library for Fission Products (for decay heat calculations). - Contribute mass chain evaluations of ENSDF (A = 118 to 129).

-Member of NEA/NSC Working Party on International Nuclear Data Evaluation Cooperation (WPEC), and various IAEA Coordinated Research Programmes.

-• Signature Jun-ichi Katakura

-ATOMKI Charged-Particle Nuclear Reaction Data Group

-The ATOMKI Charged-Particle Nuclear Reaction Data Project started in 1992 within the Institute of Nuclear Research of the Hungarian Academy of Sciences (ATOMKI), Debrecen, following an invitation from IAEA-NDS to join the international network for the compilation and evaluation of integral data from charged-particle induced nuclear reactions.
+- Publish Chart of the Nuclides (latest version, 2004). - Evaluation, validation and dissemination of JNDC Nuclear Data Library for Fission Products (for decay heat calculations). - Contribute mass chain evaluations of ENSDF (A = 118 to 120).
+Member of NEA/NSC Working Party on International Nuclear Data Evaluation Cooperation (WPEC), and various IAEA Coordinated Research Programmes. • Signature Jun-ichi Katakura ATOMKI Charged-Particle Nuclear Reaction Data Group • Background The ATOMKI Charged-Particle Nuclear Reaction Data Project started in 1992 within the Institute of Nuclear Research of the Hungarian Academy of Sciences (ATOMKI), Debrecen, following an invitation from IAEA-NDS to join the international network for the compilation and evaluation of integral data from charged-particle induced nuclear reactions.
 Compilation work was initially based on cross section measurements and practical applications.
 The existing database of charged-particle nuclear reactions was found to be inadequate, with increasing demands for more precise data.
 Therefore, a comprehensive charged-particle data programme has started, covering the establishment of a computerized database, the (re)measurement of the most important reaction data, and a critical evaluation of the compiled data.
 Integral reaction data were also measured and used in medical isotope production, activation analysis, thin-layer activation technique and other fields using cyclotrons, in collaborative studies with a number of foreign institutes.

-Establishment of the computerized charged-particle reaction database was supported by the National Committee for Technical Development, Hungary.

-- Type of institute: Team within the Cyclotron Department of the Institute of

-Nuclear Research, Hungarian Academy of Sciences.

-- Participating country: Hungary

-- Total staff: 6 nuclear physicists (all part time), of which 0.25 equivalent man years are dedicated to NRDC Network activities.
+Establishment of the computerized charged-particle reaction database was supported by the National Committee for Technical Development, Hungary. • Status - Type of institute: Team within the Cyclotron Department of the Institute of Nuclear Research, Hungarian Academy of Sciences. - Participating country: Hungary • Staff and Programmes - Total staff: 6 nuclear physicists (all part time), of which 0.25 equivalent man years are dedicated to NRDC Network activities. - Fiscal year: Calendar year - Budget cycle: One year • Activities A. Within the Network:

 - Charged-particle reaction data for Hungarian users.
 International services also include the provision of compiled and recommended data for monitor reactions, reactions for the production of medical radioisotopes, and reactions for thin-layer activation analysis.
+2. Reaction Data:

-- Compilation of new cross-section data for nuclear reactions induced by charged particles, as performed at Forschungszentrum Jülich (Germany) and in Hungary. - Compilation of older data when required - Review and evaluation of low- and intermediate-energy charged-particle data used in various applications.
+- Compilation of new cross-section data for nuclear reactions induced by charged particles, as performed at Forschungszentrum Jülich (Germany) and in Hungary.

+- Compilation of older data when required

+- Review and evaluation of low- and intermediate-energy charged-particle data used in various applications.

+B. Unique responsibilities within the Network

 Compilation of all charged-particle nuclear data produced, as specified above.

+C. Outside the scope of the Network

 Provision of charged-particle reaction data to Hungarian users.

 Measurement of the most important reaction data used for monitoring beam parameters, for medical radioisotope production, and for thin-layer activation analysis.

 • Signature Ferenc T. Tárkányi

 Ukraine Nuclear Data Centre (UKRNDC)

-(Institute for Nuclear Research, Kyiv, Ukraine)
+• Background

 UKRNDC was formed in 1996, with initial responsibility for the compilation of neutron data published in the Ukraine.
 Both the products and services have expanded over the years, and current activities are listed below.

+• Status

 - Type of institute: Subdivision within the Department of Neutron Physics,

-Institute for Nuclear Research.
+Institute for Nuclear Research of National Academy of

+Science of Ukraine

 - Participating country: Ukraine

+• Staff and Programmes

-- Total staff: 6 professionals
+- Total staff: 5 professionals

 - Allocated to nuclear

-data activities: 6 professionals, of which 2 equivalent man years are dedicated to NRDC Network activities.
+data activities: 5 professionals, of which 2 equivalent man years are dedicated

+to NRDC Network activities.

+- Fiscal year: Calendar year

 - Budget cycle: 3 years

+• Activities

+A. Within the Network:

 - Nuclear data services for users in Ukraine, including Web service.
+2. Reaction Data: